USDA-SCINet/scinet-site/sn_collections/_guides/slurm.md

 ---
 title: SLURM Resource Manager
-description: Using SLURM
+description: Using SLURM to manage application jobs on the HPC

 categories: [Use]
 order_number: 40

-#published: false
+redirect_from:
+  - /guides/use/running-jobs

 subnav:
   - title: Interactive Mode